 First of all, by extinguishing fires in wilderness areas, we violate the initial pretense of a wilderness area, which is to let nature take its course.
 Remember, action is taken only when a fire begins to spread, and threaten property and lives.
 Nonetheless, it was a very dry year It can be argued that the risk of the fire spreading outweighed the idea of leaving the wilderness to itself.

 Yet, one of the reasons the Pagami Creek fire would explode the way it did was due to a 100 years of fire suppression in the area.
 Consequently, no large-scale fire had impacted the area in a 100 years.
 The fuel on the ground was vast and ready and ready to burn.
 And it did.
 Had we not suppressed fires in earlier years, it is likely that the Pagami Creek fire would have been much less significant.

 Also, there are long-term benefits of the fire.
 Moose populations are up in the area.
 New growth is everywhere, including blueberries on which many animals depend.
 Disease is less threatening than in overgrown forests.
 And we can watch and learn each year as the forest regenerates itself.

 In reality, wildfire management in wilderness areas is complex.
 The idea of fire suppression in every case is shortsighted.
 But, we need to be flexible in our policies.
 I think letting the forest burn when prudent is good.
-However, taking quick decisive to extinguish a fire action when conditions are ripe for a fire to explode, is also needed.
+However, taking quick decisive action is needed to extinguish a fire action when conditions are ripe for a fire to explode.
 I do believe that the USFS is taking lessons from the Pagami Creek fire to heart.
 The silver lining of such a devastating fire may be a healthier BWCA in the future.

 To read more on the Pagami Creek fire, check out these links.